antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 `CpuMathUtils` is a new partial class that contains two definitions for each public API representing CPU math operation, one of which is compiled only on .NET Standard 2.0 while the other, only on .NET Core App 3.0.
 This conditional compilation feature creates two independent code paths for `CpuMathUtils` methods.
 Those function definitions compiled on .NET Standard 2.0 call their `SseUtils` counterparts directly, which essentially follow the original native code path.
 On the other hand, the other function definitions compiled on .NET Core App 3.0 switch to one of three implementations of the same CPU math operation, based on availability at runtime:
 1. an `AvxIntrinsics` method which implements the operation with loops containing AVX hardware intrinsics,
 2. a `SseIntrinsics` method which implements the operation with loops containing SSE hardware intrinsics, and
-3. a software fallback in case neither AVX nor SSE is supported [Figure 3].
+3. a software fallback in case neither AVX nor SSE is supported.

 You will commonly see this pattern whenever code uses .NET Hardware Intrinsics - for example, this is what the code looks like for calculating the dot product of two dense arrays:
 ```c#